Does healthcare understand the �on demand� consumer?

 “Is bronchitis contagious?” and “How many calories should I eat” were both top Google health searches between January and November last year.
 Last year around 1 in 20 Google searches were health-related.
 In 2015 more than 3 billion downloads of mHealth apps have been estimated for the main app stores, allowing people to self-monitor disease conditions and adjust their lifestyles.
 Gradually, we are becoming empowered to know more about our own health – and act on it.

-Does healthcare understand this shift?
+Understanding the challenges Does healthcare understand this shift?
 Communication with friends and family is fast and frictionless today; people can do business, shop and put themselves through a university degree course online.
 They can now manage their finances seamlessly via phone apps; using virtual reality they can visit and examine the world’s most famous artworks.

 Soon, they will ask why healthcare isn’t being delivered the same way.